Login

 5. How do we get access to our data?
 (Inventory, Invoices, Postage Activity)

-Your mailing equipment account manager should be able to provide you some of this data, but the real question is can you get set up to access this information on the vendors website?
-Find out if they can set this up for you or at least provide you the core data (Account Numbers, model and serial numbers) and instructions to get you started.
-Most of the vendors have really good online tools that will allow you to see the following:
+Your mailing equipment account manager should be able to provide some of this data.
+However, the real question is whether you can get set up to access this information on the vendor's website.
+Find out if they can set this up for you or at least provide you with core data (Account Numbers, model and serial numbers) and instructions to get started.
+Most vendors offer robust online tools that allow you to see:

-· Postage activity - Refill dates, amounts with associated meter and account numbers.
+• Postage activity - Refill dates and amounts with associated meter and account numbers.

 6. What equipment models do you have that fit our application?

-We are averaging 63% savings for our clients mostly because they are not choosing the right levels of equipment.
-It is important to get at least 2-3 machine choices from your mailing vendor and push them to explain the differences between the systems.
-There is very little information available outside of the vendors websites on what this equipment is supposed to cost and volumes that systems can handle.
-You need to validate that you have as many options as possible to make the best decisions.
+On average, we save our clients 63% by ensuring they choose the right equipment levels.
+It's important to get at least 2-3 machine choices from your mailing vendor and push them to explain the differences.
+There is very little information available outside the vendor's websites on the cost and volume capabilities of this equipment.
+Ensure you have as many options as possible to make the best decision.

 7. What is included in the new agreement?

-When you are acquiring new equipment, validate that the following items are included or that the pricing is broken out so you can understand the charges.
+When acquiring new equipment, confirm that the following items are included or that the pricing is itemized to understand the charges:

-Leases - We recommend all inclusive agreements that include equipment, meter rental, meter resets (The fee to add money to your meter), postage advances (The fee to have the vendor loan you the funds until the statement date), maintenance and scale rate changes.
+• Leases - We recommend all-inclusive agreements that include equipment, meter rental, meter resets, postage advances, maintenance, and scale rate changes.

-Purchases and Rentals - Make sure to validate the amounts for all of the items mentioned above with leases, because most will be charged individually.
+• Purchases and Rentals - Confirm the amounts for all these items mentioned above with leases, as most will be charged individually.

 8. Which items on the equipment description are chargeable?